 So what we did to resolve the ‘I don’t like the atmosphere’ issue: on day 1 we did the trip everyone does on Phi Phi, the Maya Bay Boat Trip.
 There are two small islands next to each other, Koh (means island) Phi Phi Don which is the populated one, and Koh Phi Phi Leh, which is where the movie The Beach was shot with Leonardo Dicaprio and is uninhabited.
 You can do a full day or half day trip I think, ours was about 6 hours, from 3pm to 8-9pm, until sunset basically.

 We really wanted to hire a private long-tail boat, but one can dream of course… Was way too expensive, so had to join a group.
 It was 1200 baht this way, per person, water and fruit was provided.
 It is actually a lot if you think about it (£22).

 First stop is Monkey Beach – I absolutely despise monkeys, they are irritating, mean, sly and sassy.
 They steal stuff and just get fed all the time – so what do we get back in return when they aren’t even cute and cuddly?!
 Anyway, we stayed clear of the crowd feeding them with watermelons.
 The beach was small, beautiful, bit crowded though.
 Just gotta chuck the monkeys out.
 I’m a cruel person.

 The trip had 3 stops until Maya Bay, with plenty of time to enjoy snorkelling (Greg) and jumping (me).
-We spent the day together but I remember barely speaking to him.
+We spent the day together but I remember barely speaking to him, as in the boat I was mesmerised… all the fish, the colour of the water, the vegetation.
 Once we stopped, Greg put his head under the water and he was gone.
 I don’t think I have seen him be so occupied with something that much – other than when he’s gaming and has to save the world from a zombie apocalypse 🙂

 And then finally Maya Bay.